-Field Description Description
+Field Description

 ESP Key Lifetime (seconds) Sets the lifetime for the ESP Security Association (SA).
 After this time expires, a new SA is negotiated by re-keying.
 Range: 180-86400 (default 7200)

 Note: Either er nd may initiate the negotiati ion; both ends need not agree.

-Perfect Forward Secrecy (PFS) Perfect Forwar Disabled Enabled (c d Secrecy (PFS) is enabled d by default.
-Options are:
+Perfect Forward Secrecy (PFS) Perfect Forward Secrecy (PFS) is enabled by default.
+Options are: Disabled Enabled (default)

 Network

 Local Address Type • Use the He formation of the device.
 Op ost Subnet Idress or Subnet (default) tions are:

-Local Address/Subnet
+Local Address/Subnet If Specify Addre notation; for ex ess or Subnet is selected, e ample, 192.168.13.0/24. enter the local address or subnet in CIDR

 Note: More than one local address/subnet is not supported.

-Remote Address/ Subnet List server.
-These a router.
-Note that you c addresses/subnets will be a can only have one remote a n) of the device(s) connected to the remote VPN ccessible from any hosts connected locally to the ddress of 0.0.0.0/0 for all the VPNs.
+Remote Address/ Subnet List The IP address or subnet (in CIDR notation) of the device(s) connected to the remote VPN server.
+These addresses/subnets will be accessible from any hosts connected locally to the router.
+Note that you can only have one remote address of 0.0.0.0/0 for all the VPNs.
+Note: Enter subnets or addresses as a comma-separated list, ensuring that there are no

-or after commas.
+spaces before or after commas.

 Default values are:

 VPN Remote Address

 1 10.11.12.0/24

 2 10.11.13.0/24

 3 10.11.14.0/24

 4 10.11.15.0/24

 5 10.11.16.0/24

 Remote Address/ Subnet Exemption Comma-separated list of Remote Addresses or subnets (in CIDR notation) to be exempted

 List bnets or addresses as a cc or after commas. omma-separated list, ensuring that there are no